KartikTalwar/gmail.js/README.md

   console.log('view_thread', obj);
 });

-// now we have access to the sub observers view_email and load_email_menu gmail.observe.on('view_email', function(obj) {
+// now we have access to the sub observers and load_email_menu gmail.observe.on('view_email', function(obj) {
   console.log('view_email', obj);
 });